mrpaulishaili/calculator-app/README.md

    equation.replace(regex, '');
    ```

-3. The eval() method.
-I never realized that this existed in javascript, until coding this project.
+3. **The eval() method:** I never realized that this existed in javascript, until coding this project.
 This particularly is a big eye-opener.

    ```js
    return (currentValueElem.value = eval(equation));